-- Attendance overall for PP students remains stubbornly low, but the figure is distorted by the entrenched very low attendance/school refusal of a small number of PP families. - 48% of PP students have attendance over 90% and attendance is still improving. - The legal process is starting to have some effect on our poorest PP attenders. - Family Liaison Officer appointed in response to poor attendance of PP students to help build relationships with parents. - Participation of PP students in trips and visits has increased during the academic year; more PP students are accessing the more opportunities thus developing their cultural capital. - Last year PP Trip engagement was 43% now 46%.
+- The difference between Attendance for PP students and non-PP in school is 10.6%.
+This figure is distorted by the entrenched very low attendance/school refusal of a small number of PP families. - The legal process is starting to have some effect on our poorest PP attenders.19% of PP students received a penalty notice last academic year and only 4% of these students were prosecuted. - Family Liaison Officer appointed in response to poor attendance of PP students to help build relationships with parents. - Participation of PP students in trips and visits has increased during the academic year; more PP students are accessing the more opportunities thus developing their cultural capital. - Last year PP Trip engagement was 43% now 48%.
 Increased advertising raised awareness of opportunities.